raleik-pl/openwrt-hostname-resolver/README.md

 # openwrt-hostname-resolver
 hostapd script for dumb ap to resolve hostname from router (dhcp server) on AP-STA-CONNECTED
+No more question marks or MACs in "Associated Stations" list!

 ## usage
 - alter the `hostname-resolver.hostapd` file to replace "root@router" with your user/hostname if needed